Updated: 15th May 2023

 Yellow in Marketing

 According to colour psychology, yellow is the brightest colour of the visible spectrum, making it the most noticeable shade.
-Our brains are actually wired to see yellow first!
+Our brains are wired to see yellow first!

 Why is the Green Party Green?